How To Ask for Help from The Universe

-I need help often, at work, at home, with my personal relationships… it feels it is never-ending.
+I need help often, at work, at home, with my personal relationships… I feel it is never-ending.

-I’m so thankful for all the tools I have learned to ask assistance from the Universe which I’m sharing in this post.
+I’m so thankful for all the tools I have learned to ask help from the Universe which I’m sharing in this post.

-If we want to draw assistance and knowledge from the Field of Consciousness, and/or God, our guides and angels, they need to know that we want help; otherwise, they can’t intercede on our behalf.
+This is the most important thing I’m going to tell you in this post: If you want to draw assistance and knowledge from the Field of Consciousness, and/or God, your guides and angels, they need to know that you want help; otherwise, they can’t intercede on your behalf.

-There are many ways in which we can ask assistance from the Universe, and we will discuss them in a moment, but at the end of the day it doesn’t matter how.
-What is important is that we do.
+There are many ways in which you can ask assistance from the Universe, and I will discuss them in a moment, but at the end of the day it doesn’t matter how.
+What is important is that you do.

-The following methods to request assistance are not mutually exclusive – in fact, you will benefit more if you use them all.
+The following methods to request help are not mutually exclusive – in fact, you will benefit more if you use them all.

 Prayer is the most common method to ask for what we want, out loud or silently.
 It doesn’t have to be formal or follow a specific format.